 - Roll the meatballs.
 Roll the meatball mixture into tablespoon-sized portions and place on a baking sheet.
 Bake until almost cooked through.

 - Finish the meatballs.
 Toss the meatballs in sauce and finish cooking in the oven or slow cooker.

 Can I make these BBQ meatballs ahead of time?

 If you’re cooking them the same day, prepare the meatballs and place on the baking sheets.
 Cover with plastic and stash them in the refrigerator until you’re ready to cook.

-For longer storage, you can freeze the meatballs raw or cooked.
+You can freeze the meatballs raw or cooked.
 Either way, freeze them on the baking sheets to prevent them from sticking together, and once frozen, transfer them to a resealable bag and store them in the freezer for up to 3 months.
 When baking or reheating frozen meatballs, your cooking time will increase.